russ-hensel/twitter_analysis_db/README.md

 # twitter_analysis_db

 First code this is an alpha release.
-Works for me, run from a development environment, I use Spyder
+Works for me, run from a development environment, I use Spyder.

+I am frequently twiddling with this app and do not have a good release process.
+So it is too often released with minor but fatal bugs.
+It does work.
+If you have trouble getting it working I will help you, contact me.

 ```
-The point:
+The point ( of the Application ):

 Quickly select and view tweets ( typically for a single person based on a number of criteria ).
 Display concordance and simple linguistic analysis for a body of tweets.